mehedi-sharif/soulspring/content/about-us.md

 mission:
   enable: true
   title: Our Mission
-  subtitle: Bring bio-individualized well-being to humanity for health, vitality and
+  subtitle: Bring bio-individualized wellbeing to humanity for health, vitality and
     longevity.
   image: images/about/mission.png
-  content: We are on a mission to bring bio-individualized well-being to humanity
+  content: We are on a mission to bring bio-individualized wellbeing to humanity for
-    for health, vitality and longevity.
+    health, vitality and longevity.
 We do this by unlocking the power of biological medicine to stimulate the innate healing ability of the body.
 We also empower doctors with training and transformative medical technology.
 purpose: